 - Install the latest CU.
 Use the Exchange Update Wizard to choose your current CU and your target CU to get directions.

-- Inventory your Exchange Servers to determine which updates are needed using the Exchange Server Health Checker script.
-Running this script will tell you if any of your Exchange Servers are behind on updates (CUs, SUs, or manual actions).
+- Inventory your Exchange Servers to determine which updates are needed using the Exchange Server Health Checker.
+Running this will tell you if any of your Exchange Servers are behind on updates (CUs, SUs) and if manual actions are needed.

-- Re-run the Health Checker after you install an SU to see if any further actions are needed.
+- Always re-run Health Checker after you install an SU to see if any further actions are needed.